Test Report in ACCELQ

-accelQ Reports provide a functionally rich interface to test execution result.
-You can view the results in realtime as the tests are executing and the reports are auto-refreshed while you review.
-Test Reports provide a unified view to execution result regardless the test was run on a local lab, or an external infrastructure like Browser Stack, Sauce Labs etc.
+ACCELQ Reports provide a functionally rich interface to test execution results.
+You can view the results in real-time as the tests are executing and the reports are auto-refreshed while you review.
+Test Reports provide a unified view to execution results regardless the test was run on a local lab, or an external infrastructure like Browser Stack, Sauce Labs, etc.

-Test Reports in accelQ are functional as well as actionable.
-Following sections provide a brief overview to each of these features.
-In addition, it is a great tool for troubleshooting, with features such as contextual error help and slideshow display etc.
+Test Reports in ACCELQ are functional as well as actionable.
+The following sections provide a brief overview of each of these features.
+In addition, it is a great tool for troubleshooting, with features such as contextual error help and slideshow display, etc.

 Note on state transitions during test execution